Public functions

 Technical

-Each of the above decorators is in fact a decorator factory that, given an object (class or instance), produces a decorator that binds function as a method of that object.
-Both decorators are adding instance methods only, they cannot be used for static or class methods.
+The above decorator is in fact a decorator factory that, given an object (class or instance), produces a decorator that binds the function as a method of that object.
+The decorator is for adding instance methods only, it cannot be used for static or class methods.